ModificationStation/StationAPI/README.md

 Then add this to the end of your dependencies (~line 68):
 `modImplementation "net.modificationstation:StationLoader:1.+:dev"`

-Then reimport your gradle project.
+Then reimport your Gradle project.

-Proper documentation coming soon.
+Proper documentation coming soon...

 ## License

-This API is available under the CC0 license.
+StationLoader is available under the [CC0 1.0 Universal License](LICENSE).
 Feel free to learn from it and incorporate it in your own projects.